David Lloyd George

 David Lloyd George, 1st Earl Lloyd-George of Dwyfor (Note: Styled as "The Earl Lloyd-George of Dwyfor" from 12 February 1945, he died before he could take his seat in the House of Lords.
 His peerage title was hyphenated even though his actual surname was not.)
-(17 January 1863 – 26 March 1945) was Prime Minister of the United Kingdom from 1916 to 1922.
+(17 January 1863 – 26 March 1945), was Prime Minister of the United Kingdom from 1916 to 1922.
 A Liberal Party politician from Wales, he was known for leading the United Kingdom during the First World War, for social-reform policies, for his role in the Paris Peace Conference, and for negotiating the establishment of the Irish Free State.

 Born in Chorlton-on-Medlock, Manchester, and raised in Llanystumdwy, Lloyd George gained a reputation as an orator and proponent of a Welsh blend of radical Liberal ideas that included support for Welsh devolution, the disestablishment of the Church of England in Wales, equality for labourers and tenant farmers, and reform of land ownership.
-He won an 1890 by-election to become the Member of Parliament for Caernarvon Boroughs, and was continuously re-elected to the role for 55 years.
+He won an 1890 by-election to become the Member of Parliament for Caernarvon Boroughs, and was continuously re-elected to the seat for 55 years.
 He served in Henry Campbell-Bannerman's cabinet from 1905.
 After H. H. Asquith succeeded to the premiership in 1908, Lloyd George replaced him as Chancellor of the Exchequer.
 To fund extensive welfare reforms, he proposed taxes on land ownership and high incomes in the 1909 People's Budget, which the Conservative-dominated House of Lords rejected.
 The resulting constitutional crisis was only resolved after elections in 1910 and passage of the Parliament Act 1911.
 His budget was enacted in 1910, with the National Insurance Act 1911 and other measures helping to establish the modern welfare state.
 He was embroiled in the 1913 Marconi scandal but remained in office and secured the disestablishment of the Church of England in Wales.